wellcomecollection/docs/rfcs/019-platform_reliability/reliability.md

 - Test pipeline changes that require re-indexes before new indexes are promoted into production view.

-- Test the pipeline is performing as expected when updates flow through it both:
+- Test the pipeline is performing as expected when updates flow through it.
-  - In production
-  - In integration tests

 ### Pipeline reindexing

 In order that we can quickly test the behaviour of the catalogue pipeline, we should: